Bakedbear/Bakedbear/README.md

 I am a software developer with a keen interest in android.

 - 🔭 I’m working on a Flask Blogging Booking app.
-- 🌱 I’m currently learning Python for wrb application development.
+- 🌱 I’m currently learning Python for web application development.
 - 💬 Ask me about Kotlin, Android and Python

 ### 📫 How to reach me: